RamiyaSivakumar/FinalProjectDelivery/README.md

 head(geneid)

 ```
 The dataframe genes is used to store the gene-level information corresponding to the rows of genes in our datasets.
-The information required for this data frame is retreived from the 'Homo.sapiens' library.
+The information required for this data frame is retrieved from the 'Homo.sapiens' library.
 The GeneIDs are associated with the symbol and the chromosome number of each gene.
 ```{r}
 genes <- select(Homo.sapiens, keys=geneid, columns=c("SYMBOL", "TXCHROM"),
                 keytype="ENSEMBL")